 Don’t Attract Bees to Yourself

-If you are allergic to bee stings or have severe apiphobia, don’t go outside looking and smelling like a flower.
-Bright colored clothing and strong floral perfumes or fragrances may bring the insects over to investigate.
+If you dislike insects, don’t go outside looking and smelling like a flower.
+Bright colored clothing and strong floral perfumes or fragrances may bring the bees over to investigate.
 This is exactly what you do not want.

-Funny thing is that sweet smelling baby powder tends to repel bees.
+A funny thing – is that sweet smelling baby powder tends to repel bees.
 I often use it in the bee yard between my gloves and the end of my sleeves when inspecting hives.
+It helps reduce stings on exposed skin.

-Avoid leaving food scraps or soda sitting around after eating outside.
+During picnics or outside barbecues, avoid leaving food scraps or soda sitting around.
+Move trashcans away from people areas.
 Sugary drinks are especially enticing to insects.
 Once one finds the treat, they bring back friends.

 Keep Honey Bees Out of Your House

 Seeing honey bees visit your garden is a beautiful experience.
 However, if they take up residence in your home – that can be a big problem.
-It is very expensive to have colonies removed from the walls of a house.
+It is very expensive to have honey bees removed from the walls of a house.

 Avoid this problem by sealing gaps or openings in the siding of your house, porch columns and eves.
-They are only trying to find a place for a new home but it is not best to have them sharing yours.
+A bee swarm is only trying to find a place for a new home but it is not best to have them sharing yours.

 Remove Wasp Nests and Colonies

 Nests in the ground are typically Yellow Jacket Wasps.
-These aggressive predators can be very dangerous.
-Buying traps specifically for yellow jackets – or making your own is one way to deal with them.
+These aggressive predators can be very dangerous because the colonies grow large in late Summer.

-Try several techniques until you find one that works for your target insect, you can even make your own Beeswax Citronella candles.
-There are many things you can do.
-But, try to avoid resorting to harsh chemicals.
-It hurts us all.
+Try several techniques until you find one that works for your target insect, you can even make your own Beeswax Citronella candles for evening parties.